The observed Fisher information attached to the EM algorithm, illustrated on Shepp and Vardi estimation procedure for positron emission tomography: The Fisher information of PET scan

-The vector $\lambda^{(t)}$ will be perturbed by the addition of $\epsilon$ only to particular coordinates $\lambda_b^{(t)}$ at a time.
-Expression (\ref{partial}) is evaluated at pixel $b_1$ and at each $b_2 \neq b_1$, with all other terms $\lambda_b^{(t)}$ left intact.
-This will provide row $b_1$ of the approximate Fisher information matrix.
+The vector $\lambda^{(0)}$ will be perturbed by the addition of $\epsilon$ only to particular coordinates $\lambda_b^{(0)}$ at a time.
+Expression (\ref{partial3}) is evaluated at voxel $b_1$ and at each $b_2 \neq b_1$, with all other terms $\lambda_b^{(0)}$ left intact.
+This will lead to row $b_1$ of the approximate Fisher information matrix.